 If you are looking to teach through another company/entity like I do, I am suspecting you will not have to set your own course prices.
 If you are thinking about running your own classes that enters the realm of running your own business and comes with a whole lot of other things you need to think about as well (See Part One)!

-Ok you guys, what other questions do you have about course prep and course descriptions?!
+Ok you guys, what other questions do you have about planning a crochet class?!
 I feel like this is a lot of info again, so there will be a third (and final?) post coming about actually teaching a crochet class, how I teach mine, and Tips for Teaching.
 If you are a teacher and have anything to add let me know and I would be happy to include it in these resources!
 Remember, teaching may not be for everyone but if you want to try to earn a little extra with your crochet talent it is worth exploring as an option :

 I'll plan on having Part 3 up next week, and in the mean time come back to my blog tomorrow to enter my May Yarn Giveaway!
 If you are enjoying these articles or if you like free patterns, I would really appreciate any social media follows on Facebook, Pinterest, or Instagram.